 Debt to total market capitalization ratio, defined as total consolidated debt as a percentage of the market value of our outstanding equity securities plus our total consolidated debt, is a measure of leverage commonly used by analysts in the REIT sector.
 Our total market capitalization was approximately \$14.6 billion at June 30, 2005.
-Total market capitalization was calculated using Boston Properties, Inc.'s June 30, 2005 closing stock price of \$70.00 per common share and the following: (1) 111,403,373 outstanding common units of BPLP held by Boston Properties, Inc., (2) 21,247,927 outstanding OP Units of BPLP held by persons other than Boston Properties, Inc., (3) an aggregate of 5,357,399 OP Units issuable upon conversion of all outstanding Series Two Preferred Units, (4) an aggregate of 380,821 OP Units issuable upon conversion of all outstanding LTIP Units, and (5) our consolidated debt totaling approximately \$4.9 billion.
+Total market capitalization was calculated using the June 30, 2005 closing stock price of \$70.00 per common share and the following: (1) 111,403,373 shares of our common stock, (2) 21,247,927 outstanding common units of partnership interest in Boston Properties Limited Partnership (excluding common units held by Boston Properties, Inc.), (3) an aggregate of 5,357,399 common units issuable upon conversion of all outstanding preferred units of partnership interest in Boston Properties Limited Partnership, (4) an aggregate of 380,821 common units issuable upon conversion of all outstanding LTIP Units, assuming all conditions have been met for the conversion of the LTIP Units, and (5) our consolidated debt totaling approximately \$4.9 billion.
 Our total consolidated debt at June 30, 2005 represented approximately 33.59% of our total market capitalization.
-This percentage will fluctuate with changes in the value of our common units (and therefore with changes in the value of Boston Properties, Inc.'s common stock) and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
+This percentage will fluctuate with changes in the market price of our common stock and does not necessarily reflect our capacity to incur additional debt to finance our activities or our ability to manage our existing debt obligations.
 However, for a company like ours, whose assets are primarily income-producing real estate, the debt to total market capitalization ratio may provide investors with an alternate indication of leverage, so long as it is evaluated along with other financial ratios and the various components of our outstanding indebtedness.